Prigozhin has moved to Belarus, and Russia won’t press charges for mutiny

 In addresses this week, Putin has sought to project stabilit y and demonstrate authority.

-In a Kremlin ceremony on Tuesday, Putin walked down the red-carpeted stairs of the 15th century white-stone Palace of Facets to address soldiers and law enforcement officers, thanking them for their actions to avert the rebellion.
+In a Kremlin ceremony Tuesday, the president walked down the red-carpeted stairs of the 15th century white-stone Palace of Facets to address soldiers and law enforcement officers, thanking them for their actions to avert the rebellion.

-In a further show of continuity and business-as-usual, Russian media on Tuesday showed Defense Secretary Shoigu, in his military uniform, greeting Cuba’s visiting defense minister in a pomp-heavy ceremony.
-Prigozhin has said his goal had been to oust Shoigu and other military brass, not stage a coup agianst Putin.
+In a further show of business-as-usual, Russian media showed Defense Secretary Shoigu, in his military uniform, greeting Cuba’s visiting defense minister in a pomp-heavy ceremony.
+Prigozhin has said his goal had been to oust Shoigu and other military brass, not stage a coup against Putin.

-Lukashenko said he told him Prigozhin that he would be “squashed like a bug” if he tried to attack Moscow, and warned that the Kremlin would never fulfill his demand to oust Shoigu and the chief of the general staff, Gen. Valery Gerasimov.
+He said he told Prigozhin he would be “squashed like a bug” if he tried to attack Moscow, and warned that the Kremlin would never agree to his demands.

-Like Putin, Lukashenko portrayed the war in Ukraine as an existential threat, saying, “If Russia collapses, we all will perish under the debris.”
+Like Putin, the Belarusian leader portrayed the war in Ukraine as an existential threat, saying, “If Russia collapses, we all will perish under the debris.”

-Kremlin spokesman Dmitry Peskov would not disclose details about the Kremlin's deal with the Wagner chief.
-He said only that Putin had provided Prigozhin with “certain guarantees,” with the aim of avoiding a “worst-case scenario."
+Kremlin spokesman Dmitry Peskov would not disclose details about the Kremlin's deal with Prigozhin, saying only that Putin had provided “certain guarantees” aimed at avoiding a “worst-case scenario."

 Asked why the rebels were allowed to get as close as about 200 kilometers (about 125 miles) from Moscow without facing serious resistance, National Guard chief Viktor Zolotov told reporters, “We concentrated our forces in one fist closer to Moscow.
 If we spread them thin, they would have come like a knife through butter.”